 - General Investment

-Under the general investment account, you can deal shares, buy ETFs, and participate in spread betting through CFDs and Forex.
-You get access to leveraged and unleveraged products.
+Under the general investment account, you can deal shares and buy ETFs.
+If you undergo a suitability test you will also be able to participate in spread betting through CFDs and Forex.
+Passing the suitability test means you get access to leveraged and unleveraged products.
 The general investment account is a valuable product and its one of the cheapest dealing options in the UK.

 In this review, we’ll focus primarily on IG’s ISA and SIPP products.